nfagerlund/terraform-provider-atlas/website/docs/d/artifact.html.markdown

   matching artifact in any build, or a specific number to pin to that build.
 If `build` and `version` are unspecified, `version` will default to "latest".
 Cannot be specified with `version`.
-Note: `build` is only present if Terraform Enterprise builds the image.
+Note: `build` is only present if Atlas builds the image.

 * `version` - (Optional)  The version of the artifact to filter on.
 This can be "latest", to match against the latest version, "any" to find a matching artifact